 The LDA Awards are designed to recognise outstanding work in the field of learning difficulties.
-These Awards are open to both members and non-members of LDA.
+The Mona Tobias, Bruce Wicking, and Tertiary Student Awards are open to both members and non-members of LDA.
+The Rosemary Carter Award is open to current LDA Consultant Members.
 Individuals may only be nominated for one LDA award in any round.
 LDA reserves the right not to confer an Award in any of these categories if no suitable nomination is received.
 The closing date for the LDA Award nominations is usually the last Friday in May.
 Submissions can be forwarded by email to email@example.com with the name of the award nomination category in the subject line.
 For more information about the awards, how to apply, and previous winners, visit the Learning Difficulties Australia website.

 Two new Awards, the AJLD Eminent Researcher Award and the AJLD Early Career Researcher Award, were initiated in 2012.
 These Awards, funded by Taylor and Francis, publishers of the LDA Journal, the Australian Journal of Learning Difficulties, are designed to recognise significant contributions to research and to encourage submissions of high quality research papers to the Australian Journal of Learning Difficulties, and in this way to raise the profile of the LDA Journal.
 These Awards are decided by the Journal Editors in consultation with the Editorial Board.

 • Current and previous AJLD winners

 The closing date for LDA award nominations and applications is usually the last Friday in May.
 Recipients of the LDA and AJLD Awards are usually announced in August and presented at the LDA Annual General Meeting thereafter.
 Winners’ travel and accommodation expenses to attend the ceremony will be met by LDA.